This post has the following content warnings:

 Permalink

-It's easy to get it started, with his magicka; the fuel hadn't been entirely consumed, the fire had just been eaten by whatever spell went wrong here.
+It's easy to get it started, with his magicka; the fuel hadn't been entirely consumed, the fire had just been spent by whatever spell went wrong here.
 And once it's started, he can feed it a steady stream of more magicka to make it grow, make it bigger and stronger.
 Make it hotter.

 He falls asleep without noticing, after his limbs have all recovered feeling and he's let himself relax.
 It just happens, unbidden but welcome, and he embraces sweet oblivion from his suffering, knowing it to be temporary.